nityanand22/Shadcn/README.md

+## Recent Updates

+- Updated the **TeamSwitcher** component to replace the previous SidebarMenuButton with a custom div containing a heading and email with an icon.
+- Implemented sidebar collapse behavior for the TeamSwitcher component, ensuring the heading and email section smoothly collapses and expands along with the sidebar.
+- Used the sidebar's collapse state (`isCollapsed`) to conditionally hide/show the TeamSwitcher content with smooth transitions.
+- Improved sidebar layout to prevent overlapping issues when expanding or collapsing the sidebar.
+- Ensured the sidebar content adjusts dynamically to the sidebar's state, maintaining a clean and user-friendly UI.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.